xster/flutter-wiki/Linting-Flutter-apps-for-Chrome-OS.md

 ```

 The warnings will show in the Dart Analysis view in IntelliJ and Android Studio or the
-Problems View in VS Code.
+Problems view in VS Code.